Norway 2025. Head-to-head For Market Lead Continues Between Tesla And Volkswagen

-Looking at specific models the Tesla Model Y remained on top of the rankings despite decreasing 33.58% in year-on-year sales volume, followed by the Volvo EX30 and the Volkswagen ID.4.
+Looking at specific models the Tesla Model Y remained on top of the rankings, gaining 43.2% in year-on-year sales volume, followed by the Volkswagen ID.Buzz and the Toyota BZ4X.

 Medium-Term Market Trend